hero media

 If you want to live like a local, stroll down the main hub of Gertrude Street to find many designer shops and independent retailers, take some time out in the historic Fitzroy Gardens (preferably with something from Lune Fitzroy in your hands) and catch a gig at Bad Decisions.

 There is a lot to see and do in Collingwood.
-As one of the most recognised suburbs in Melbourne, this inner-city suburb gets by with its rich industrial heritage clashed with trendy apartments, a swam of popular galleries, and more cafes, restaurants and bars than visitors would know what to do with.
+As one of the most recognised suburbs in Melbourne, this inner-city suburb gets by with its rich industrial heritage clashed with trendy apartments, a swarm of popular galleries, and more cafes, restaurants and bars than visitors would know what to do with.

 There’s always something happening in Collingwood, whether it’s a new menu at Smith & Daughters or a party at one of Melbourne’s coolest wine bars, Hope St Radio.
-And while there are no high-end hotels in Collingwood, there are still many options for accommodation including lyf Collingwood Melbourne, Quest Collingwood, and Veriu Collingwood.
+And while there are no high-end hotels in Collingwood, there are still many options for accommodation, including Lyf Collingwood Melbourne, Quest Collingwood and Veriu Collingwood.

 Positioned 30 minutes outside of Melbourne CBD, Coburg is one of the coolest suburbs in Melbourne with plenty of cafes, bars and restaurants lining the main drag of Bell Street.